boldflight/BibleConverter/test_EPUB/output/Hosea.md

 [6] But you must return to your God, by maintaining love and justice and by waiting for your God to return to you.

+### The Lord Refutes Israel’s False Claim of Innocence

 [7] The businessmen love to cheat;
 they use dishonest scales.
 [8] Ephraim boasts, “I am very rich!